 “Come on.
-Why are you being so distance?
+Why are you being so distant?
 We used to be friends, remember?”

 “A lot of people used to be your friends too.”

 “You’re different.
-You’re not like them, always wanting to use me to get spotlight.”
+You’re not like them, always wanting to use me to get the spotlight.”

 Cyndi could see the sincerity in Tony’s eyes.
 It was the same look her ‘Senior Xie Zhi’ had once displayed frequently on his face when they were still at the university.
 She finally smiled and nodded her head.